nashville-software-school/bangazon-inc/book-1-orientation/chapters/STUDENT_EXERCISES_DAPPER.md

 1. Insert a new exercise into the database.
 1. Find all instructors in the database.
 Include each instructor's cohort.
 1. Insert a new instructor into the database.
 Assign the instructor to an existing cohort.
+1. Assign an existing exercise to an existing student.
-1. Find all the students in the database.
+1. **Challenge** - Find all the students in the database.
 Include each student's cohort AND each student's list of exercises.
-1. Assign an existing exercise to an existing student.